These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

-We note from the beginning that there are brilliant exceptions to this across the planet, and to them we are deeply grateful.
+There are brilliant exceptions to this across the planet, and for these real leaders, we are deeply grateful.

 One might think that this subject would consider matters such as political systems, such as Democracy versus Communism or Socialism or even monarchy.
 This would be a standard way of discussing the pros and cons of differing political systems.

-What we have found is that when the values and character of political leaders is intact, in integrity, real leadership ensues.
-Because they are not subject to being corrupted, they earn the respect of the people.
-Their lives unfortunately tend to be more in jeopardy such as we have witnessed with Presidents Lincoln, Garfield, and Kennedy.
+What we have found is that when the values and character of political leaders are intact, in integrity, real leadership is empowered to ensue.
+Because these individuals are not subject to being corrupted, they earn the respect of the people.

 Integrity is respected by the People and scorned by politicians who prefer the bribe-friendly, corrupt system of “business-as-usual” through which they prosper at the People’s expense.